 - 50g sun-dried tomatoes, chopped small, drained and patted dry if in oil

-See the notes above for assembling the dough.
+See the notes above for assembling and baking the dough.